 In 2023, Screen Nova Scotia partnered with BIPOC TV & Film to support and provide resources for interns participating in this program.
 This will take place during the lead-up to placement, during the placement and following completion of the placement.
 You will be provided with a support person to guide you through any questions, or challenges you may have.
 Following internships, participants can expect a survey, along with information about next steps (Union Permittees or Referral Lists discussions, getting involved with Screen Nova Scotia, etc.)

-Thank you to our partners at Telefilm Canada, the Canada Media Fund, as well as the Association of Black Social Workers for supporting this program.
+Partners: Thank you to our sponsors and partners at Telefilm Canada, the Canada Media Fund, and the Association of Black Social Workers for supporting this program.